 Quantum technology is opening up new frontiers in computing, communications, cyber security and other applications, including finance, and crypto-currency.
 The areas of focus for NM-QTA will be fundamental science, engineering solutions to complex problems in genetics, imaging, cryptography, remote sensing, and communications.

-The foundations of quantum computers lies in quantum physics.
-Some of this quantum physics you would have studied in school when you studied the topics of photoelectric effect, blackbody radiation, Schrodinger’s cat, etc. Quantum computers operate in a fundamentally different way to conventional digital computers.
+The foundations of quantum computers lie in quantum physics.
+Some of this quantum physics you would have studied in school when you studied the topics of photoelectric effect, blackbody radiation, Schrodinger’s equations, etc. Quantum computers operate in a fundamentally different way to conventional digital computers.
 Quantum computing (also referred to as Spooky Computing after Einstein’s “spooky action at a distance”) is based on the rules of quantum mechanics.
 In quantum computing, we can encode and process information by controlling quantum states.
 Quantum computers store and process information using quantum two level systems (quantum bits or qubits) which unlike classical bits, can be prepared in superposition states.
 This key ability makes quantum computers extremely powerful compared to conventional computers when solving certain kinds of problems like finding prime factors of large numbers and searching large databases.
 Quantum computers have the ability to crack the currently popular public-key encryption system like the 128-bit AES by 2029 (Source: US National Institute of Standards and Technology).
 It means businesses and governments are scrambling to improve the security of conventional networks, for example by using quantum-key cryptography.
 This new market for quantum technology is expected to be worth anything from $214m to $1.3bn by 2024.

 Quantum technology is concerned with the control and manipulation of quantum systems.
 The goal is achieving information processing beyond the limits of the classical computers.
 Quantum principles will be used for engineering solutions to extremely complex problems in computing, communications, sensing, chemistry, cryptography, imaging and mechanics.